I Antique Online

 Doll Repair - a Hard to Find art.

-Please list any or all Doll Repair contacts you might have.
 We've had many antique German style dolls come through the store here and of course, condition is everything.
 When there are bisque pieces everywhere either because of age or just from a little one being rough with and antique, what is the most important thing to prepare for preservation and possible repair?
-We all know the doll heads by themselves can sometimes bring a good buck here and there, but if you have tattered bisque piece and… Continue
+We all know the doll heads by themselves can sometimes bring a good buck here and there, but if you have tattered bisque… Continue

 Added by Big T on April 17, 2008 at 4:30pm — 1 Comment